pedrodbaptista/zeply/README.md

 ### `yarn install`
 ### `yarn start`

 I've used 2 different api's (one for getting data and other to create websockets).
 This configuration can be done in ./src/config/config.ts file.
 If changed, you need to pay attention to Main files (./src/pages/main/AddressInfo.tsx, ./src/pages/main/TransactionInfo.tsx and ./src/pages/main/List.tsx).
-I want to move the calls to the endpoint to API.ts file, to don't have duplicated code.
-If I don't have time, here is a note that is something that I was going to do to centralize all equal call in api and also when the endpoint is changed we can easily change the url address.
+I didn't move the calls to API.ts file because i didn't create to much "noise" but it's something i would do different in a normal project, to don't have duplicated code.
+Something i would improve for sure would be centralize all equal call in api and create a backend to receive the request and call the blockchain to get the data.

 **Note: Because Blockchain.info api and Blockcypher websocket api was unstable (especially in testnet), i decided to mock the api and the websocket events to simulate a real experience.**

-**Note 2: Another feature i didn't do because i didn't have time was create an api as backend that the frontend would call for authentication, and also requests to blockchain to get information about addresses and transactions.
-In a real application, all subscriptions would be stored in a database as well as the user and its definition and information.
+**Note 2: Another feature i didn't do because i didn't have time was create an api as backend (as i mentioned above) that the frontend would call for authentication, and also requests to blockchain to get information about addresses and transactions.
+In a real application, all subscriptions would be stored in a database as well as the user information and its definition.
 To simplify I also mocked a simulation of an authentication forcing a dummy token in login.**

 <br />
 <br />